ascholerChemeketa/cs160Reader/_sources/ComputingFields/InformationSystems.rst

 Information Systems
 =====================================

-In some ways **Information Systems** attacks the same basic problem as Information Technology, in that it is focused on making computer technology work for people and organizations.
+In some ways **Information Systems** attacks the same basic problems as Information Technology in that it is focused on making computer technology work for people and organizations.

-However, while IT is more concerned with the technology itself, Information Systems focuses more on business related issues.
+However, while IT is more concerned with the technology itself, Information Systems focuses more on business-related issues.
 They are interested in questions like: "What information does the enterprise need?", "How is that information generated?", "Is it delivered to the people who need it?
 Is it presented to them in ways that permit them to use it readily?"